Gaston Gingras: Career

+On December 17, 1982, Gingras was traded to the rival Toronto Maple Leafs alongside Dan Daoust in exchange for future considerations (later determined to be a second-round pick in 1986 for Gingras, and a third-round pick in the 1984 draft for Daoust).
+He would spend 2½ seasons in Toronto.

 In the middle of the 1984–85 season, he was sent by the Leafs down to the AHL where he played for the St. Catharines Saints.
 He was then traded to the Sherbrooke Canadiens, Montreal's farm team.
 During this time another highlight of Gingras career emerged.
 Along with other notables, such as Patrick Roy, Stéphane Richer, Brian Skrudland and Ric Nattress, they won the Calder Cup.

 For the 1985–86 season, he returned to the Montreal Canadiens and was part of their Stanley Cup winning team that beat the Calgary Flames four games to one.

 In the 1987–88 season, he played two games for the Canadiens before moving to the St. Louis Blues for almost two seasons.
 Near the end of the 1988–89 season he moved to Switzerland to play for EHC Biel followed by Hockey Club Lugano in the Italian part of Switzerland.

 He then moved on to play for HC Gherdëina in Italy before returning to Canada to play for the Fredericton Canadiens where he was a player/coach until he retired.
 He returned to play a few games with the Chesapeake Icebreakers of the ECHL in their final season.

 In his NHL career, Gingras played 476 games scored 61 goals and 174 assists for a total of 235 points while collecting 161 penalty minutes in the regular season.
 In the playoffs he scored 6 goals and 18 assists for 24 points in 52 games and collected 20 penalty minutes.